manageandmore/my_mm/README.md

 - `manifest.yaml`: Stores the current config for the production slack app, used as a template for all other apps.

 # Development

+We use Github for managing the development process.
+The repository is hosted here: https://github.com/schultek/mm_app.
+Every change has to be made in a Pull Request to either the `staging` or `main` branch.
+We use issues for tracking bugs and new features.

 ## Ground Rules